JCGGDB TOP GlycoScience Protocol Online Database

 Figure & Legends

-For enzyme source, CHO-K1 cells were used and incubation was carried out at 30oC for 6 hours.
+For enzyme source, CHO-K1 cells were used and incubation was carried out at 30°C for 6 h.
 Similar results can be obtained for other mammalian-derived culture cells.
-GL Sciences HPLC system (PU611 double pumps/CO630 column over) with a fluorescence detector (LaChrom, Hitachi High Technologies, Tokyo) was used.
+GL Sciences HPLC system (PU611 double pumps/CO630 column over) with a fluorescence detector (LaChrom, Hitachi High-Technologies, Tokyo, Japan) was used.

 Copyrights Creative Commons License Attribution-Non-Commercial Share Alike